 An evaluator or trainer is authorized to evaluate or train customers for specific products, and to charge for services per his or her contract.
 An evaluator or a trainer cannot modify a contract to train in a subject area for which he or she has not been approved by ATU.

-To charge a special rate for services, such as group skills training not specified in the provider's contract, the evaluator or trainer must obtain written permission using a .
+To charge a special rate for services, such as group skills training not specified in the provider's contract, the evaluator or trainer must obtain written permission using a VR3472, Contracted Service Modification Request for Blind and Visually Impaired Services approved by the VR Director.
 The trainer must keep the signed VR3472 in the customer's record.

 Within each service description there is additional information on when and how the VR3472 can be used and completed.

+…

 9.3 Assistive Technology Evaluations

-9.3.1 Service Description
+9.3.1 Assistive Technology Evaluations Service Description

 AT evaluations help a customer identify which AT products he or she would choose when presented with more than one product of the same type.
 Through product demonstration, an AT evaluation gives a VR customer an opportunity to compare competing products under the guidance of an AT expert to determine which products might best address the customer's vocational and/or postsecondary needs.
 A VR counselor and customer can discuss products the customer evaluated to determine which might most help the customer meet his or her vocational goal when the customer develops his or her individualized plan for employment (IPE).
 The evaluator reports what the customer said and did when viewing a product.